VOL. IV - APPENDIX E

 "Harry" and Ann are pictured below:

-Henry and Ann's son Arthur Charles Kenward is believed to have died on 7 August 1917 in France and Flanders.
+Henry and Ann's son Arthur Charles Kenward died on 7 August 1917 in France and Flanders.
 Corporal A C Kenward of Royal Fusiliers was buried on Aubigny-en-Artois, Nord-Pas-de-Calais, France.

 Henry and Ann's son Harry Spencer Kenward married Alice Louisa Marchant in 1913 (Reg Gen March Qtr 1913 Eastbourne 2b 124).
-Harry and Alice are believed to have had at least two children:
+Harry and Alice are believed to have had two children:

 In 1939 Harry and Alice were living at 29 Bohemia Road, Hastings where Harry was a locomotive fireman.
-Their two daughters Kathleen W Judge, a bookkeeper and cashier for a tailor and Doris A Layton, a child's nursemaid were living with them.
+Their two daughters Kathleen, a bookkeeper and cashier for a tailor and Doris, a child's nursemaid were living with them.
+Harry Spencer Kenward died in 1965.
 Alice Kenward died in 1972 in Okehampton, Devon.

 In 1911 Henry and Ann's daughter Beatrice Kenward was 20 years old and a servant living with and working for Caroline Wills, aged 49 of "private means" and her 47 year old sister Anna Wills at "The Furngate", 2 St Saviours Road, St Leonards.
-She married Albert King in 1919 (Reg Gen Dec Qtr 1919 Hastings 2b 87).
+Beatrice married Albert King in 1919.
 In 1939 they were living at 28 Preston Road, Bexhill where Albert was a general labourer.
 Beatrice's aunt Mary L Hamilton (see below) was also living with them, as well as Betty M Coleman who had been born on 27 February 1931.
+Beatrice King died in 1990 in Battle.

-Henry and Ann's son Frederick John Kenward married Edith M Quaife in 1924 (Reg Gen March Qtr 1924 Hastings 2b 29).
+Henry and Ann's son Frederick John Kenward was a private in the Royal Sussex Regiment in 1st World war, but he survived the war.
+He married Edith Maude Quaife in 1924.
 In 1939 Frederick and Edith were living at 29, Southern Road, Eastbourne and Frederick was a locomotive driver.
 Frederick died in 1972 in Eastbourne.
+Edith Maud Kenward died in 1974 in Eastbourne.

-Henry and Ann's daughter Louisa Annie Kenward married Wallace Richard Sayers in 1922 (Reg Gen June Qtr 1922 Battle 2b 112).
-In 1939 Wallace and Louisa Sayers were living at 21 bodle Crescent, Bexhill where Wallace was a heavy lorry driver.
+Henry and Ann's daughter Louisa Annie Kenward married Wallace Richard Sayers in 1922.
+In 1939 Wallace and Louisa Sayers were living at 21 Bodle Crescent, Bexhill where Wallace was a heavy lorry driver.
 They had at least two children and their son Francis was an errand boy.

-Wallace Sayers died in 1971.
-Louisa Sayers outlived her husband and son Francis and died in 1983 in Hastings.
+Wallace Richard Sayers "Dick" died on 7 August 1971.
+Louisa Sayers died in 1983 in Hastings.

 Henry and Ann's daughter Nora Ruby Kenward married Nobbie Harold Greenaway in 1927 (Reg Gen Sept Qtr 1927 Hastings 2b 59).
 In 1939 they were living at 477b St Leonards Bexhill Road, Hastings where Nobbie was a carpenter.
 Nobbie died on 25 December 1987.
 Nora died in July 1992.